portopen/password-generator/README.md

 # password-generator
-A simple and secure password generator written in Python and Tkinter.
+A simple and secure random password generator written in Python and Tkinter.

 The password generator I have created forces the user to include uppercase letters, lowercase letters and numbers at a minimum to provide a strong password.
 The minimum length of a password is set to twelve, as this